Exercises 1–10 are based on the following sample data consisting ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The linear correlation coefficient, denoted as 'r', measures the strength and direction of a linear relationship between two variables.
-Values range from -1 to 1, where 1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 indicates no correlation.
-In this case, an r value of 0.846 suggests a strong positive correlation between the cost of dinner and the amount of tip left.
+The linear correlation coefficient, denoted as 'r', quantifies the strength and direction of a linear relationship between two variables.
+Its value ranges from -1 to 1, where 1 indicates a perfect positive correlation, -1 indicates a perfect negative correlation, and 0 indicates no correlation.
+In this context, an r value of 0.132 suggests a weak positive correlation between the cost of dinner and the amount of tip left.

 Recommended video: